engineyard/ey-docs/pages/appcloud-intro.md

 integration test.

 ### Application Architects
-There are no compromises with Engine Yard AppCloud.
+There are no compromises with Engine Yard Cloud.
 Design applications with the modules, plugins and packages that you know and trust.
 Passenger, memcached, Tokyo, Redis, Sphinx and more \- they're all right there, ready for use.
 With our extensible recipe system you can add and automate anything else that you need.
 And you can always